Air strikes hammer Khartoum as army chief drops RSF foe from Sudan council | Law-Order

 The RSF is embedded in residential districts of much of Khartoum and adjoining Bahri and Omdurman, drawing almost continual air strikes by the regular armed forces.
 Witnesses said the army had also started placing barriers on some roads in southern Khartoum to keep the RSF away from an important military base there.

 Fighting also flared in the city of Nyala, capital of the South Darfur region in the southwest, for a second day after weeks of relative calm.
 Heavy gunfire and artillery detonations went on all day in Nyala.
 A local market caught fire and it was difficult for those injured to get to hospitals, local activists said.
-They said that as of Thursday, at least 18 people had been killed.
+The Darfur Bar Association, a human rights group, said that 27 people had been killed and dozens injured so far.

+They called on the RSF, whose movements it blamed for the flare-up, to re-commit to a locally brokered truce.
+Militia attacks and subsequent clashes in the West Darfur city of Geneina have claimed the lives of hundreds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)